tusharkaley/tapestry_algorithm/tapestry/README.md

 # What is working

 We have implemented the following functionalities
-[] Add `num_nodes` to the supervisor and assign a unique GUID to each one of these nodes
+- Add `num_nodes` to the supervisor and assign a unique GUID to each one of these nodes
-[] We have kept the value of the number of dynamically added nodes configurable, which is set to 10 by default
+- We have kept the value of the number of dynamically added nodes configurable, which is set to 10 by default
-[] The requirement of sending a message per second results in the overall program taking a lot of time to execute so that part has been commented out but can be enforced by uncommenting just one line
+- The requirement of sending a message per second results in the overall program taking a lot of time to execute so that part has been commented out but can be enforced by uncommenting just one line
-[] Once the message sending starts the dynamic nodes start coming in one by one
+- Once the message sending starts the dynamic nodes start coming in one by one

-# Largest network you managed to deal with
+# Largest network we managed to deal with

 We could run this code on 6000 nodes with 4 requests.